 The films selected for the Cinema Novo Competition (films from Portuguese film schools or from Portuguese students studying abroad) will be awarded the Cinema Novo Award by Canal 180 (500 Euros, prize money) plus 2000 Euros in services at BLIT and 500 Euros in services at Show Reel.

 The festival also gives a Teenage Award, given by a group of students of Porto’s schools for the best film in a group of films of several programmes.

 1.1.
 About The Festival:

-Submission to the Festival Internacional Competition is open to documentaries, experimental documentaries and innovative visual productions close to documentaries with duration of or over 50 minutes.
+Submission to the Festival International Competition is open to documentaries, experimental documentaries and innovative visual productions close to documentaries with duration of or over 50 minutes.
 Documentary films with a strong fictional component will also be considered.
-These films must be produced in 2016 or 2017.
-The Open Call will be open from February 13 until October 13 of 2017.
-The films submissions is made through the FilmFreeWay platform.
-The user must follow all the steps and procedures suggested by FilmFreeWay.
-The costs associated with using this platform are the responsibility of the user, as well as the respect and fulfilment of all data requested to complete the application.
+These films must be produced in 2019 or 2020.
+The Open Call will be open from January 1 until September 15, 2020.
+The films submissions are made through the FilmFreeway platform.
+The user must follow all the steps and procedures suggested by FilmFreeway.
+The costs associated with using this platform are the responsibility of the user, as well as the respect and fulfillment of all data requested to complete the application.

 1.3.
 Screening Formats: